LirongWu/MAPE-PPI/README.md

 For ease of use, we have pre-processed these three datasets and placed the **processed data** in [Google Drive](https://drive.google.com/file/d/16JkdWJ92jy_kVGc92ngXlLKbcSLAPu0P/view?usp=sharing).

-To use the the processed data, please put them in `./data/processed_data/.
+To use the processed data, please put them in `./data/processed_data/.